INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### infer/inference

-This term might have different meaning in machine-learning and descriptive statistic.
+This term might have different meaning in machine-learning and statistical inference.

 In machine-learning and more generally in this MOOC, we refer to inference the process of making predictions by applying a trained model to unlabeled data.
 In other words, inference is equivalent to predict the target of unseen data using a fitted model.

-In descriptive statistic, the notion of left-out/unseen data is not tight to the definition.
+In statistic inference, the notion of left-out/unseen data is not tight to the definition.
 Indeed, inference refers to the process of fitting the parameters of a distribution conditioned on some observed data.
 You can check the Wikipedia article on